 Sweden is one of the most advanced societies in the world.
 Much of this progress is due to the high quality of its education system.
-The graduates bring innovation and progress to the every field.
-With universities among the top ones in the world, many students choose it for their studies.
+The graduates bring innovation and progress to every field.
+With universities among the top ones in the world, many students choose them for their studies.
 If you are considering Sweden to continue your education in Sweden, you might need a Sweden student visa.

 Who Needs and Does not Need a Sweden Student Visa?